-Our favourite low-cost school holiday activities for kids
+Our favourite low-cost school holiday activities

 As a stay at home Mum I’m grateful to be able to spend school holidays and weekends with our Boys … However it can be exhausting keeping them occupied (and screen-free).
 It can also cost a lot taking kids out and about all the time.

 Over the years I’ve trialled loads of different school holiday activities for kids.
 These have included things to do at home as well as places to go.
 Some have been successful, some have not.